ChrisMunnPS/ChrisMunnPS/README.md

 # 👋 Hi, I’m Christopher Munn

-I’m a **Systems Administrator** with 20+ years of experience keeping IT environments stable, secure, and efficient.
+I’m a **Systems Administrator** with over 20 years of experience keeping IT environments stable, secure, and efficient.
 I specialize in **automation with PowerShell**, **Active Directory management**, and **infrastructure modernization** (VMware, Exchange, Azure, JAMF Pro).

 💡 I use this GitHub to share scripts and tools I’ve built to solve real sysadmin problems — from onboarding automation to backup monitoring.